containerbuildsystem/osbs-docs/docs/users.rst

 pkg_managers
   A list of package managers to be used for resolving the upstream project dependencies.
-If not provided, cachito will try to figure out what manager to use here.
+If not provided, Cachito will assume ``gomod`` due to backward compatibility reasons, however, this default could be configured differently on different Cachito deployments (make sure to check with your Cachito instance admins).
+Finally, if this is set to an empty array (``[]``), Cachito will provide the sources with no package manager magic.
+In other words, no environment variables, dependencies, or extra configuration will be provided with the sources.

 flags
   List of flags to pass to the cachito request.
 See the cachito_ documentation